luomus/species-challenge/README.md

 - Run the app
 - Login to playwright container with `docker exec -ti species-challenge-playwright-1 bash`
 - Run tests with `python -m pytest -v -s`.
 The `-s` option enables print outputs.
+- NOTE: Test success requires that there are challenges (numbers 3 and 5) that are currently open.

 ### Dealing with test issues: